 There are two things that make this recipe a little bit different from others: the resulting cookies are soft yet crumbly instead of chewy (I use colder butter that is not completely melted); and I use ground toasted almonds for additional flavor and texture.

 After all Christmas cookie baking, I had a hard time switching to more chewy cookies, so I've applied a sort of shortbread approach to this recipe, using colder butter (yet without refrigerating or freezing the dough), plus I added ground almonds to the cookie dough.
-This allowed me to create a crumbly, non-chewy, sand-like, somewhat shortbread-like (but not completely) texture that I really enjoy and so, it seems, does everybody else who tries this cookie.
+This allowed me to create a crumbly, non-chewy, sand-like, somewhat shortbread-like (but not completely) texture in these chocolate chip almond cookies that I really enjoy and so, it seems, does everybody else who tries this cookie.

 I don't melt the butter to liquid or to the consistency that's very soft, like you would do for a regular chewy cookie.
 I let the butter melt at room temperature for about an hour or so, just until it is soft enough to be used with the mixer, but still a bit hard that you really have to work your mixer to blend it with sugar to achieve creamy consistency.

 While I really like toasted almonds, ground and added to the cookie dough, they are quite optional.
 Another lovely variation of this cookie is omitting toasted almonds and instead adding coarsely chopped walnuts to the cookie dough at the same time you would add chocolate chips.